SudharsanamRK/AI_Lab_2023-24/Ex.No2_DFS.md

 print("Following is the Depth-First Search") dfs(visited, graph, '5')
 ```

 ### Output:
 ![image](https://github.com/user-attachments/assets/71a7aff7-a831-435c-ad07-c1a9ca07b1bf)

 ### Result:
-Thus the depth first search order was found sucessfully.
+Thus, the Depth First Search order was successfully obtained.